intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 Nano provides built-in AutoML support through hyperparameter optimization.

 By simply changing imports, you are able to search the model architecture (e.g. by specifying search spaces in layer/activation/function arguments when defining the model), or the training procedure (e.g. by specifying search spaces in `learning_rate` or `batch_size`).
-You can simply use `model.search` (tensorflow) / `Trainer.search`(pytorch) to launch search trials, and `model.search_summary`(tensorflow) / `Trainer.search_summary`(pytorch) to review the search results.
+You can simply use `search` on Model (for tensorflow) or on Trainier (for pytorch) to launch search trials, and `search_summary` to review the search results.

 Under the hood, the objects (layers, activations, model, etc.) are implicitly turned into searchable objects at creation, which allows search spaces to be specified in their init arguments.
 Nano HPO collects those search spaces and passes them to the underlying HPO engine (i.e. Optuna) which generates hyperparameter suggestions accordingly.
 The instantiation and execution of the corresponding objects are delayed until the hyperparameter values are available in each trial.